ezsystems/ezpublish-kernel/REST-API-V2.rst

               The user has to publish the content if it should be visible.
 :Request format: application/json
 :Parameters:
-        :fields:            comma separated list of fields which should be returned in the response (see ContentVersion_)
+        :fields:            comma separated list of fields which should be returned in the response (see Version_)
         :responseGroups:    alternative: comma separated lists of predefined field groups (see REST API Spec v1)
 :Inputschema:    ContentCreate_
 :Response:       201 Location: /content/objects/<ID>/versions/<version_nr>